Pixboost/transformimgs/README.md

 ### Perfomance tests

-There is a JMeter performance test that you can run against a service.
-To make it run
+There is a [JMeter](https://jmeter.apache.org) performance test you can run against a service.
+To run tests:

 * Run performance test environment:
 ```
 $ docker-compose -f docker-compose-perf.yml up